-Furthermore, since FY2016, we have been making an effort to more actively exchange information and share awareness with independent outside directors in settings other than board meetings by regularly holding meetings between independent outside directors and representative directors.
+Furthermore, since FY2016, the Company has been making an effort to more actively exchange information and share awareness with independent outside directors in settings other than board meetings by regularly holding meetings between independent outside directors and representative directors.

 - ◆ Independence standards and qualifications of independent directors (Principle 4-9) - See "1.
 Matters Pertaining to Organization Composition and Organization Management, etc. [Independent Directors]" in "II.
-Status of Corporate Management Organizations and Other Corporate Governance Systems Related to Management Decisions, Execution and Supervision" for information on independence standards in the Company. - ◆ State of concurrent positions of outside directors and outside corporate auditors (Supplementary Principle 4-11-2)
+Status of Corporate Management Organizations and Other Corporate Governance Systems Related to Management Decisions, Execution and Supervision" for information on independence standards in the Company. - ◆ Composition of Board of Directors balancing diversity including gender and international experience, etc. with appropriate size (Supplementary Principle 4-11-1)